Dosage Form: tablet

 Short-term administration of glipizide may be sufficient during periods of transient loss of control in patients usually controlled well on diet.

-In general, glipizide should be given approximately 30 minutes before a meal to achieve the greatest reduction in postprandial hyperglycemia.
+In general, Glipizide Tablets should be given approximately 30 minutes before a meal to achieve the greatest reduction in postprandial hyperglycemia.

 The recommended starting dose is 5 mg, given before breakfast.
 Geriatric patients or those with liver disease may be started on 2.5 mg.